-Genetically Modified Organisms - testing
+Genetically Modified Organisms

 Genetic modification is an excluded method.

 Under § 10711 (b) of the OCal regulations, certifying agents may test OCal products when there is reason to believe excluded methods were used in the cultivation or distribution of an OCal product.
+The OCal regulations do not establish GMO tolerance levels.